nodejs/node/doc/api/worker_threads.md

 ```

 The above example spawns a Worker thread for each `parse()` call.
 In actual
-practice, use a pool of Workers instead for these kinds of tasks.
+practice, use a pool of Workers for these kinds of tasks.
 Otherwise, the
 overhead of creating Workers would likely exceed their benefit.

 When implementing a worker pool, use the [`AsyncResource`][] API to inform
-diagnostic tools (e.g. in order to provide asynchronous stack traces) about the
+diagnostic tools (e.g. to provide asynchronous stack traces) about the
 correlation between tasks and their outcomes.
 See
 ["Using `AsyncResource` for a `Worker` thread pool"][async-resource-worker-pool]
 in the `async_hooks` documentation for an example implementation.